isomerpages/nlb-exhibitions/_mappingtheworld/1a-mappingtheworld-about.md

 <div class="container__description">
     <div class="row">
         <div class="col is-full padding--top--lg">
-        <p>Learn about a rare indigenous Thai map found in the Traiphum Manuscript, a Thai Buddhist cosmological treatise dating to 1776.</p>
+        <p><strong><em>Spiritual Journeys</em></strong> delves into the world of a rare indigenous Thai map found in the Traiphum Manuscript, a Thai Buddhist cosmological treatise dating to 1776.
+Containing a mixture of geographical and spiritual locations and stories, the Traiphum map offers a fascinating glimpse into the history of Thai cartography and its intersections with Theravada Buddhism.</p>
         </div>
     </div>
 </div>